 Bed linen & towels: The bed linen is changed twice and the towels three times a week.

 Hair dryers: three hair dryers available, one in every room (except the children’s suite).

 Music: There is a bluetooth loudspeaker to which you can connect your bluetooth music devices (Smartphones, Notebooks, etc.).

 TV: There is a 43 inch LG smart TV set with cable TV and Netflix.

 Safety box: The three king size bedrooms have a safety box each.

 Mosquito Repellent – Don’t forget it.
 You can also buy some at the supermarket.
-The house, gardens and the area around it are treated regularly against mosquitos.
+The house, gardens, and the surrounding area are treated regularly to reduce mosquitos.

 Tipping: Tipping is common and appreciated in the Dominican Republic – but not compulsory.
 Your level of satisfaction should be your main driver.
 In restaurants, we tend to tip from 5 to 10% depending on the amount of the bill and level of satisfaction and hand over the tip in cash even if the bill is paid by credit card.